-Joe, the paper trader, thought of a way that combines technical analysis indicators, exit signals, filters of all kinds and also optimizes performance by selecting the best parameters.
+Joe has thought of a way that combines technical analysis indicators, exit signals, and filters of all kinds and also optimizes performance by selecting the best parameters.
 He further thought that if this is done in-sample historical data, followed by validation of the results out-of-sample, then there is a good chance of finding something that can make him money.
 But unless Joe does a lot more than his program can do he has no chance because he is being fooled by randomness.

 Joe was really happy to find a system that was profitable in the in-sample and also tested profitable in the out-of-sample.
 But Joe was fooled by randomness through selection bias.
-Actually, the above equity curve was generated after just 5 trials by tossing a coin 5427 times with a payout equal to +1 for heads and -1 for tails.
-You can try the simulation yourself and see how successive random runs can generate nice looking equity curves.
+The above equity curve was generated after just 5 trials by tossing a coin 5427 times with a payout equal to +1 for heads and -1 for tails.

 The validation schemes below have limited or no effectiveness when trading strategies are suggested by the data:

-Out-of-sample tests: These tests if used more than a few times without major changes to the strategy cause data-snooping bias, i.e., out-of-sample becomes essentially in-sample
+Out-of-sample tests: These tests if used more than a few times with the same data cause data-snooping bias, i.e., out-of-sample becomes essentially in-sample

 Monte-Carlo simulations: Most over-fitted strategies pass the Monte-Carlo simulation because they are robust by design.
 These tests are good only for rejecting, not accepting strategies.

 Tests on a portfolio of securities selected post-hoc: Some developers fool this validation test by selecting post-hoc the portfolio that generates positive performance and in this way introducing bias.
 The portfolio must be standard and selected in advance.